Big Wall Episode #9 - Anchors

 Anchors can be the leak in your time boat.
 You can lose so much time if you don't have anchor skills dialed.
 If you can't build the anchor quickly, if heavy stuff smashes down what you want to unclip later, if the bag is on the left and you have to haul towards the right, or are just completely unorganized.
 You can shave your aid leads down to a quick half hour a pitch but lose it all at a 2 hour anchor cluster...
 OR you can take a casual hour to lead something but make up for that by doing your anchor, hauling and change over in 10 minutes.

-I just watched several parties as I was on El Cap shooting some stuff, take literally forever to do change overs and anchors.
-They could climb a pitch as fast or even twice as fast as I could but they lost HOURS... literally HOURS... from the time they got to the anchor to the time the next person was climbing.
-Granted it was hot which causes brain fog but this was purely a lack of anchor skills.
+I watched a shit show on El Cap.
+The other party could climb a pitch twice as fast as I could but they lost HOURS... literally HOURS... from the time they got to the anchor to the time the next person was climbing.
+Granted, it was hot which causes brain fog but this was purely a lack of anchor skills.
 They knew the SERENE anchor concepts but they didn't know how to get shit done.
 It made them suffer badly.
-Showing up to the anchor without a bullet proof ritual had them clustering the two bolts with quick draws(!?!?!) and personal anchors rather than just throwing the quad on the bolts and building off that.
+Showing up to the anchor without a bullet proof ritual had them clustering the two bolts with... quick draws(!?!?!) and personal anchors rather than just throwing the quad on the bolts and building off that.
 It was at least 30 minutes to fix their partner.
-They wouldn't haul off one BOMBER bolt so adjusting themselves super duper low on there super equalized but low hanging separate hauling anchor causing an hour from the time they started to set up to the time the bag left the OTHER anchor.
+They wouldn't haul off one BOMBER bolt so adjusting themselves super duper low on their super equalized but low hanging... separate?... hauling anchor caused an hour from the time they started to set up to the time the bag left the PREVIOUS anchor!?!?!?!
+This should take no longer than 5 minutes tops.
 Ropes were EVERYWHERE and got behind their pigs once those got up there a long time later.
 Not having a plan for the follower to arrive made it take at least one hour from the time they did arrive to the time they were leading the next pitch.